 Yellow black jacketed honeybees whose existence may determine the future of human survival.
-The insects pollinate nearly all the fruit vegetables and nuts we consume some experts estimate one out of every three bites of food we eat depend on the work of honeybees but the future of the insects is now in peril with widespread reports of bee colony collapses in the last decade and a half the nation’s beekeepers have reported staggering declines in their bee populations due to pesticides parasites and loss of habitat scientists warm.
+The insects pollinate nearly all the fruit vegetables and nuts we consume some experts estimate one out of every three bites of food we eat depends on the work of honeybees but the future of the insects is now in peril with widespread reports of bee colony collapses in the last decade and a half the nation’s beekeepers have reported staggering declines in their bee populations due to pesticides parasites and loss of habitat scientists warm.
 Climate change is also threatening the insect’s survival noting that bees could die off at faster rates as the earth warms.

-The reason changes in agriculture, wildflower meadows have been ploughed up, hedges have been ripped out to form bigger fields, pesticide use is massively increased and humans have been trading bees around the world in tiny little boxes causing the spread of disease.
-Bees and other pollinators are responsible for much of the food we eat, did you know that 90% of flowering plants rely to some degree on animal pollinators or that many of our favourite foods need pollinators to produce.
+The reason changes in agriculture, wildflower meadows have been plowed up, hedges have been ripped out to form bigger fields, pesticide use is massively increased and humans have been trading bees around the world in tiny little boxes causing the spread of disease.
+Bees and other pollinators are responsible for much of the food we eat, did you know that 90% of flowering plants rely to some degree on animal pollinators or that many of our favorite foods need pollinators to produce.

-Top five reasons why bees are important one food it’s not all about honey bees both the wild ones and the ones we keep in hives are critical for pollinating plants that produce a huge range of food including blueberries, almonds and beans the global value of insect pollination is estimated at a hundred and fifty-three billion euros every year and while this figure includes contributions from saying butterflies and beetles most of the work is done by the bees still don’t care commercially reared bumblebees are important pollinators of tomato plants.
+Top five reasons why bees are important one food it’s not all about honey bees both the wild ones and the ones we keep in hives are critical for pollinating plants that produce a huge range of food including blueberries, almonds, and beans the global value of insect pollination is estimated at a hundred and fifty-three billion euros every year and while this figure includes contributions from saying butterflies and beetles most of the work is done by the bees still don’t care commercially reared bumblebees are important pollinators of tomato plants.

-Numerous creatures rely on bees for their own existence including the endangered oil beetle, numerous wildflowers depend on bees for pollination take away the bees and there will be drastic consequences for both the plants and the animals that depend on them the world will become less colourful less interesting place.
+Numerous creatures rely on bees for their own existence including the endangered oil beetle, numerous wildflowers depend on bees for pollination take away the bees and there will be drastic consequences for both the plants and the animals that depend on the world will become less colorful less interesting place.

 Unknown Facts of Bees: